Culturally responsive teaching is… good teaching

 Why equity matters (for all kids)

-No matter who your child is, how a ¾ÅÉ«ÊÓÆµ serves students from underserved communities is an important factor in understanding the ¾ÅÉ«ÊÓÆµâ€™s overall quality.
+Regardless of who your child is, how a ¾ÅÉ«ÊÓÆµ serves all kinds of students is a crucial factor in determining the ¾ÅÉ«ÊÓÆµâ€™s overall quality.

 Supporting at-risk students creates a more effective ¾ÅÉ«ÊÓÆµ for all